 Android 10 easter egg

-Android 10 is only just rolling out, so only those with the Pixel or a few other select phones are going to be able to access this one.
-Firstly, the process starts exactly the same as other Android easter eggs.
+Android 10's process starts exactly the same as other Android easter eggs.
 Remember that Android 10 was previously called Android Q, because that's where this is going.

 - Head into settings > about phone > Android version.

 - Click on the Android version to open that page, then on "Android 10" repeatedly until a big Android 10 logo page opens.

 - These elements can all be dragged around the page, but if you tap on them they rotate, press and hold and they start to spin.

 - Rotate and drag the 1 into the 0 to make the Q logo - when it's in the right place it will snap into position